xqemu/xqemu.com/docs/getting-started.md

         -drive index=1,media=cdrom,file=$DISC \
         -usb -device usb-xbox-gamepad

-Note: If launching a pre-built binary from AppVeyor, replace `./i386-softmmu/qemu-system-i386` with `./xqemu`

 Of course, on Windows the executable path will have a `.exe` extension.
+If launching a pre-built binary from AppVeyor, replace `./i386-softmmu/qemu-system-i386` with `xqemu.exe`.

 Replace the variables `$MCPX`, `$BIOS`, `$HDD`, and `$DISC` with the appropriate file paths or define them as variables in your shell.